top of page

 These are key features we included that we found to be particularly important from our research and user interviews.
 These also were resolved the pain points that we found.

-This project was particularly distinctive because it allowed me to collaborate directly with the founders.
-This close partnership enabled us to delve deeply into their specific design preferences and gain valuable insights into their vision.
-Working together, we established a shared goal that guided our design process.
+This project stood out because I had the opportunity to work directly with the founders.
+This close collaboration gave us valuable insight into their design preferences and vision.
+Together, we established a shared goal that guided the entire design process.

 bottom of page